Economy of Africa: Agriculture

+48% of working people in Africa work in agriculture, the highest in the world.
 The situation whereby African nations export crops to the West while millions on the continent starve has been blamed on the economic policies of the developed countries.
 These advanced nations protect their own agricultural sectors with high import tariffs and offer government subsidies to their farmers. which many contend leads the overproduction of such commodities as grain, cotton and milk.
 The impact of agricultural subsidies in developed countries upon developing-country farmers and international development is well documented.
 Agricultural subsidies can help drive prices down to benefit consumers, but also mean that unsubsidised developing-country farmers have a more difficult time competing in the world market; and the effects on poverty are particularly negative when subsidies are provided for crops that are also grown in developing countries since developing-country farmers must then compete directly with subsidised developed-country farmers, for example in cotton and sugar.
 The IFPRI has estimated in 2003 that the impact of subsidies costs developing countries $24 billion in lost incomes going to agricultural and agro-industrial production; and more than $40Bn is displaced from net agricultural exports.
 The result of this is that the global price of such products is continually reduced until Africans are unable to compete, except for cash crops that do not grow easily in a northern climate.

 In recent years countries such as Brazil, which has experienced progress in agricultural production, have agreed to share technology with Africa to increase agricultural production in the continent to make it a more viable trade partner.
 Increased investment in African agricultural technology in general has the potential to reduce poverty in Africa.
 The demand market for African cocoa has experienced a price boom in 2008.
 The Nigerian, South African and Ugandan governments have targeted policies to take advantage of the increased demand for certain agricultural products and plan to stimulate agricultural sectors.
 The African Union has plans to heavily invest in African agriculture and the situation is closely monitored by the UN.

 Ticks are a constant pressure on the continent's livestock.
 Although acaricides have been commonly used by farmers here, they are becoming less effective.
 Tick vaccines are under development and may fill this void.